hwdsl2/docker-ipsec-vpn-server/README.md

 **Note:** If you modify the `env` file after the Docker container is already created, you must remove and re-create the container for the changes to take effect.
 Refer to [Update Docker image](#update-docker-image).

+### Additional environment variables

+Advanced users can optionally specify a DNS name, client name and/or custom DNS servers.

 <details>
 <summary>
-:information_source: You may optionally specify a DNS name, client name and/or custom DNS servers. :information_source:
+Learn how to specify a DNS name, client name and/or custom DNS servers.
 </summary>

 Advanced users can optionally specify a DNS name for the IKEv2 server address.
 The DNS name must be a fully qualified domain name (FQDN).
 Example: